 After my disappointing meal I walked out in search of some pre dark photos of the houses on the mountains or other scenic vistas when I turned a corner I saw the street was chained off.

 In fact most westerly routes were blocked so I kept walking north until it became obvious why: a huge tent had taken over a large lot.
 Cirque du Soleil was in town!

 I was turned away, no more tickets, in fact, the whole engagement was sold out.
 I reckon there isn’t much else to do in town so most any event, should sell out.

 There were only a couple of bars in town so back to the rock bar.

-More people in tonight, a lot more.
+More people out tonight, a lot more.
 I settle in with a beer and watch a bit of the YouTube videos, but I spy an interesting sight in a corner TV on the other side of the bar.

 A small screen shows a familiar scene from Vice City: Santa Monica.